xwmx/notes-app-cli/README.md

 # `notes-app` • Notes.app CLI

 A command line interface for Notes.app on macOS.
+Add and edit notes in a text editor with command line support like Vim, Emacs, VS Code, Sublime Text, etc. Create, list, view, update, and delete notes through simple terminal commands.

 ## Quirks